sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_modeling.rst

  * Holidays component h(t): contributes information about holidays and events

-It reads the AirPassengers dataset & use Prophet processor which forecasting of univariate time series data and print the result.
+It reads the AirPassengers dataset & uses Prophet processor for forecasting of univariate time series data and finally prints the result.

 .. figure:: ../../_assets/ml_userguide/prophet.PNG
    :alt: ml_userguide